Nathan Sorber, Ph.D.

 - HIED 649 – Contemporary Issues – Higher Education

 - EDLS 654 – College Student Affairs

-Nathan M. Sorber (2014, Forthcoming).
-“The Curious Case of John Washburn and George Flint: A History of the Grange’s Land-Grant Colleges” in Science as service: Establishing and reformulating American land-grant universities, 1865 – 1930, Alan Marcus (Ed.).
+Nathan M. Sorber (2015).
+“The Rise and Fall of the Grange’s Land-Grant Colleges” in Science as service: Establishing and reformulating American land-grant universities, 1865 – 1930, Alan Marcus, editor.
 University of Alabama Press.

 Nathan M. Sorber (2013).
 “Creating colleges of science, industry, and national advancement: The origins of the New England land-grant colleges.”
 Perspectives on the History of Higher Education, 30, 41-77.